umamah333/Enhanced-MRI-Analysis-for-Brain-Tumour-Classification-using-Machine-Learning/README.md

 Description: The metric used to evaluate the model.
 Training Parameters:

-Epochs: 10 (initially; suggested to increase for better performance)
+Epochs: 20 (initially; suggested to increase for better performance)
 Description: The number of times the entire dataset is passed through the model.
 Batch Size: 32
 Description: The number of samples per gradient update.
 Hyperparameters for SVM
 Kernel:

-Value: 'rbf' (Radial Basis Function)
+Value: 'linear'
 Description: The kernel type used in the SVM model.
-The RBF kernel is chosen for its ability to handle non-linear data.
+The linear kernel is chosen for its simplicity.
 StandardScaler:

 Description: Standardizes features by removing the mean and scaling to unit variance.
 This is part of the SVM pipeline to normalize the features.